 The only exception when it comes to reporting is for SMEs (i.e., less than 250 employees), who have the option to share their reports directly with Ad Net Zero instead of publicly reporting.

-For existing supporters, this reporting must be in place by June 2024.
-For newer supporters, this needs to be in place within 12 months of joining.
+For existing supporters (as of June 2023), this reporting must be in place by June 2024.
+For newer supporters, this needs to be in place within 12 months of joining the programme.